Guide to Trade Mark Litigation in the UK

 Legislative framework and causes of action - unregistered rights

 Misuse of unregistered rights in trading names and styles may be actionable under the common law tort of passing off, which protects goodwill accrued through trading activities conducted in the United Kingdom.
 A claim for passing off is often run in conjunction with a claim for registered trademark infringement; however, passing off may be the only cause of action available if no trademarks have been registered.

 In a claim for passing off, the claimant must prove the following:

 - goodwill in, for example, a trading name or get up – it is generally easier to establish goodwill when the claimant has been trading for a number of years, although it is sometimes established after only a short time, depending on the scale of activity;

 - a misrepresentation by the defendant to the public, leading or likely to lead people to believe that the goods or services offered by the defendant are the goods or services of the claimant, or commercially connected with the claimant (eg, licensed or a brand extension); and

 - damage to the claimant as a result of the defendant’s misrepresentation – this could be loss of sales or more intangible damage arising as a result of being mistakenly associated with the defendant.

-It is generally difficult to succeed in a claim for passing off based on the get-up of products alone, as in such cases the ‘look and feel’ or shape of a product must serve as an indication of origin in its own right.
-The evidence required to support such a claim tends to be difficult to gather and, as discussed below, surveys are not generally favoured by the courts.
+It is generally difficult to succeed in a claim for passing off based on the get-up of products alone as, in such cases, the claimant will need to show that the ‘look and feel’ or shape of a product serves as an indication of origin in its own right.
+The evidence required to support such a claim tends to be difficult to gather and surveys are not generally favoured by the courts.

 The United Kingdom has no law of unfair competition as such, although passing off shares some similarities with unfair competition law principles in continental European jurisdictions (eg, Germany).